stackblitz/docs/docs/guides/codeflow/using-pr-new.md

 You will be redirected to [Web Publisher](./content-updates-with-web-publisher) for a more pleasant editing experience.

-If you prefer to work in a full environment, click on the "Open in IDE" button and you will be redirected to Codeflow IDE.
+If you prefer to work in a full environment, click on the "Open in IDE" button and you will be redirected to [Codeflow IDE](./working-in-codeflow-ide)